tanismith/calendar-challenge/README.md

 A calendar web application to keep reminders built with React.

-The project is totally focused on front-end and complies mandatory features mentioned above.
+The project is totally focused on front-end.
 It has the functionality to delete one or all the reminders for an specific day.

 Calendar view: it shows the reminders displayed properly in the day and sorted by time.